criticaldata/953-2019-team_i/final_report/README.md

-*VIS : VIS ¼ dobutamine þ dopamine þ (10 * phenylephrine þ milrinone) þ (100 * [epinephrine þ norepinephrine]) þ (10,000 * units/kg/min vasopressin).**
+*VIS : VIS ¼ dobutamine þ dopamine þ (10 * phenylephrine þ milrinone) þ (100 *[epinephrine þ norepinephrine]) þ (10,000 * units/kg/min vasopressin)*

-*NEE :  NEE is calculated using the dose equivalency as follows: 0.1 mg/kg/min norepinephrine ¼ 0.1 mg/kg/min epinephrine ¼ 15 mg/kg/min dopamine ¼ 1 mg/kg/ min phenylephrine ¼ 0.04 U/min vasopressin   *
+*NEE :  NEE is calculated using the dose equivalency as follows: 0.1 mg/kg/min norepinephrine ¼ 0.1 mg/kg/min epinephrine ¼ 15 mg/kg/min dopamine ¼ 1 mg/kg/ min phenylephrine ¼ 0.04 U/min vasopressin*

 Because we did not have access to all the aforementionned variables in our cohorts, we adapated the inclusion criteria and adpated identified the following :

-SCAI Shock class C (any of):
+SCAI Shock class C (any of) :

 - Admission lactate >2 mmol/l and a doubling of creatinine during ﬁrst 24 h

 We included an 'and' logical operator to increase the specificity of our cohort.
 In fact, using lactate or an elevation of creatinine as the only criteria, resulted in the inclusion of over 50% of the CCU admissions which is not representative of the prevalence of cardiogenic shock.
 Moreover, we changed the criteria from an increase of 0.3 to a doubling of creatinine, to similarly increase the specificity of our cohort.

-SCAI Shock class D (any of):
+SCAI Shock class D :

 - Any active vasoactive drug

-SCAI Shock class E (any of):
+SCAI Shock class E  :

 - IABP